 The science behind climate change

-The higher concentration of greenhouse gases (like carbon dioxide, methane, and nitrous oxide) in the atmosphere caused by human activities means that more radiation than normal remains trapped in our atmosphere.
+The higher concentration of greenhouse gases in the atmosphere means that more radiation than normal remains trapped.
 This creates an enhanced greenhouse effect.

 Natural processes have changed the Earth's climate dramatically over the last 4.6 billion years.
 Over time, natural fluctuations in climate have caused the Earth to become, at various times, very cold and covered in ice, and very hot.
 In the past 10,000 years the planet’s climate has become increasingly stable, allowing for a flourishing flora and fauna, as well as a massive increase in human population.

-However, over the past 50-100 years, warming at the Earth's surface has increased significantly and many of the observed changes since the 1950s are unprecedented over decades to millennia.
+However, over the past 50-100 years, warming at the Earth's surface has increased.
 Since the industrial revolution, the atmospheric concentrations of the main greenhouse gases - carbon dioxide, methane, and nitrous oxide - have increased to levels unprecedented in at least the last 800,000 years.
-Carbon dioxide concentrations have increased by 40% since pre-industrial times, primarily from fossil fuel emissions and secondarily from net land use change emissions.
-The ocean has absorbed about 30% of the emitted carbon dioxide from anthropogenic (human) activities, causing ocean acidification.
+Carbon dioxide concentrations have increased by 40% since pre-industrial times, primarily from fossil fuel emissions.
+The ocean has absorbed about 30% of the emitted carbon dioxide from human activities, causing ocean acidification.

 The latest Intergovernmental Panel on Climate Change (IPCC) AR5 Working Group I Report concludes that human influence on the climate system is clear and that it is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century.
 Human influence has been detected in warming of the atmosphere and the ocean, in changes in the global water cycle, in reductions in snow and ice, in global mean sea level rise, and in changes in some climate extremes.

-The following graph shows projected changes in New Zealand's temperature compared to New Zealand's average temperature over the period 1986-2005.
-It shows that New Zealand has warmed by about 0.9 degrees celsius since 1990 and that New Zealand's temperature is expected to rise by another 0.8 degrees celsius or so above the 1986-2005 average if the world rapidly implements stringent measure to limit greenhouse gas emissions.
-By contrast, New Zealand's temperature is expected to keep on rising throughout this century - by about 3.5 degrees celsius above the 1986-2005 average - in a high carbon world.
+The following graph shows projected changes in New Zealand's temperature compared to the average temperature over the period 1986-2005.
+It shows that New Zealand has warmed by about 0.9 degrees Celsius since 1990.
+The temperature is expected to keep on rising throughout this century - by about 3.5 degrees Celsius above the 1986-2005 average - in a high carbon world.

 Mitigation and adaptation - how do we minimise the impacts and adapt to a changing climate?